opencord/voltha/install/BuildingTheInstaller.md

 then type
 ``./CreateInstaller.sh test``.

+You will be prompted for a password 3 times early in the installation as the installer bootstraps itself.
+The password is `vinstall` in each case.
+After this, the installer can run un-attended for the remainder of the installation.

 This will take a while so doing something else in the mean-time is recommended.

 ### Running the installer in test mode
-Once the creation has completed determine the ip address of the VM with the following virs command:
+Once the creation has completed determine the ip address of the VM with the following virsh command:
-``virsh domifaddr Ubuntu16.04LTS-1``
+``virsh domifaddr vInstaller``
 using the ip address provided log into the installer using ``ssh -i key.pem vinstall@<ip-address-from-above>``